lf-hernandez/aws-certification-notes/associate/solutions-architect/README.md

 ### Cross region replication

 Replication of objects across different buckets in different regions.
 Use case: high availability and disaster recovery

+### Scenarios for each Tier

+Almost always go with Intelligent Tiering, it tends to be cheaper and makes use of both Standard and IA.
+If you need something lower-cost without redundancy go with One Zone IA, but understand that if the AZ fails you could loose your data.
+For archiving go with Glacier if data is accessed more than once or twice a year, otherwise go with Glacier Deep Archive

+### Security & Encryption

+By default, newly created buckets are private.

+You can setup Access Control on buckets using:

+- Bucket Policies
+- Access Control Lists

+Logging can be configured and will generate access logs for all requests made to the bucket for which it's configured.
+You can then send those logs to another bucket on the same account or another bucket in another account.

+Types of encryption:

+- **Encryption In Transit**
+  - SSL/TLS
+- **Encryption At Rest**
+  - Server Side Encryption
+    - S3 Managed Keys (SSE-S3)
+      - S3 Managed AES-256 Encryption
+    - AWS Key Management Service Managed Keys (SSE-KMS)
+      - Shared Management
+    - SSE with Customer Provided Keys (SSE-C)
+      - Customer Managed
+  - Client Side Encryption
+    - Encrypt object locally before uploading to S3